szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 2260:** Make Blades, Skalds, and Swashbucklers get 1/2 APR on levels 7 and 13, much like Fighters

 This will give these classes an edge, as they are more martially inclined.
 It also mirrors how it works in BG3 for Blades.

+**Component 2265:** Make Defensive Spin protect against backstabs for its duration and allow very slow movement

+This will make it a straight upgrade to the power by providing backstab immunity and allowing movement at 50% of the original speed.

 </details>